linrongbin16/colorbox.nvim/README.md

 This is it!

-It auto-collect the most popular Vim/Neovim colorschemes and install for you.
+It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list and install for you.

 It allow you do any switches with:
   * Multiple policies: suffle playback, play in order, single cycle.